 Quality statement 6 (placeholder): Antibiotic treatment for late-onset neonatal infection

-A placeholder statement is an area of care that has been prioritised by the Quality Standards Advisory Committee but for which no source guidance is currently available.
-A placeholder statement indicates the need for evidence‑based guidance to be developed in this area.
+A placeholder statement is an area of care that was prioritised by the quality standards advisory committee but for which no source guidance was available.
+A placeholder statement indicated the need for evidence-based guidance to be developed in this area.